Trust and Security is Important to us!

 • Brand + website: “www.Burton,” “Burton.com” or “Burton website”

-It’s important to keep a close eye on your competitors’ ads, and be ready to fight back if they use your brand terms.
+It’s essential to keep a close eye on your competitors’ ads and be ready to fight back if they use your brand terms.

-There are a few best practices you should follow with your brand campaigns to ensure the best possible performance.
+You should follow a few rules of thumb with your brand campaigns to ensure the best possible performance.

 In addition to the standard best practices for ad copy and landing pages, like title-matching your keyword, here are other best practices for brand bidding: